ajulik1997/SWINE/README.txt

     a single McStas simulation with the parameters you specified and see if it completes successfully
+- this may occur if you have more than version of McStas installed, try removing or temporarily renaming other McStas versions
 - if you can't find a solution, please contact me

 If you get a runtime error or the application ends